bandprotocol/pds-gateway/README.md

   - `ADAPTER_NAME = "coin_gecko"`
   - `API_KEY = <YOUR_COIN_GECKO_API_KEY>`

-## VerifiableAi
+## VerifiableAI

-This VerifiableAi adapter type is used to request the Ai API.
+This VerifiableAI adapter type is used to request the AI API.

 ### OpenAI